InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 <b>EXAMPLES FOR PUBLIC COMMENT ONLY</b> adsrvr.org, id5.com, liveramp.com, and others.<br></br>
 - <code>matcher</code> is the party that created the match included in the ID array, this could be a device graph vendor, or the publisher themselves.

-### 7.12.3 - Singaling both Agent Type and Match Method
+### 7.12.3 - Signaling both Agent Type and Match Method
 Values in the <code>atype</code> attribute should be used to describe the level of the ID in the bidstream and can apply to multiple match methods.

 Different iterations of possible combinations are listed in the following table.
 Additional json examples for how to use <code>atype</code> alongside match method (<code>mm</code>) signaling can be found in the next section.